Iran rolls back nuclear pledges but stops short of violating pact

 LONDON (Reuters) - Iran announced on Wednesday it was scaling back curbs to its nuclear program, announcing steps that stop short of violating its 2015 deal with world powers for now, but threatening more action if countries did not shield it from U.S. sanctions.

+Hours later, the United States said it was not finished imposing sanctions on Iran and planned more “very soon”.

-A year to the day after Washington pulled out of the nuclear deal, President Hassan Rouhani announced changes that experts said appeared calibrated to ensure Iran avoids triggering the deal’s mechanism to punish it for violations, at least for now.
+A year to the day after Washington pulled out of the nuclear deal, Iranian President Hassan Rouhani announced changes that experts said seemed tailored to ensure Tehran avoids triggering the deal’s mechanism to punish it for violations, at least for now.

 “For now, nothing changes, but this could be a ticking time bomb,” a European diplomat told Reuters.